 What Is Alabama’s Drugged Driving Law?

 As is the case in every state in the U.S., drugged driving is illegal in Alabama.
 Drugged driving can refer to being under the influence of illicit substances as well as legal prescription drugs if they impact the driver’s ability to safely operate the vehicle.
 Drugged driving is a type of driving under the influence (DUI) crime in Alabama that can result in criminal charges and penalties, as well as impacts to your driving privilege.
-Here’s what to know about this serious offense.
+Here’s what our experienced Birmingham DUI attorneys have share about this serious offense.

 Alabama Code Section 32-5A-191

 Drivers can find the state’s drugged and drunk driving statute in Section 32-5A-191 of the Alabama Code.
 This law states that no person shall drive or be in physical control of a vehicle while under the influence of a controlled substance that renders the person incapable of safely driving.
 It also prohibits operating a vehicle under the influence of any substance that impairs one’s mental or physical faculties in a way that renders him/her incapable of safely driving.
 Driving under the influence of a combination of alcohol and a controlled substance is also illegal.

 If police find you in violation of this law by driving under the influence of drugs, you could face criminal DUI charges.
 The penalties for DUI conviction in Alabama is imprisonment for up to one year, and/or a fine of up to $2,100.
 You would also face driver’s license suspension for at least 90 days unless you agree to install an ignition interlock device for six months.
 These devices require you to breathe air with no blood alcohol concentration level before being starting your car.